60 Minutes: Radio broadcast and Internet distribution

 WBZ in Boston (owned by iHeartMedia).
 Anchorage-based station KFQD airs 60 Minutes as part of its affiliation with local CBS station KAUU.
 When it airs locally on their sister CBS Television Network affiliate, even in the Central and Eastern time zones, the show is aired at the top of the hour at 7:00 p.m./6:00 p.m.
 Central (barring local sports play-by-play pre-emptions and breaking news coverage) no matter how long the show is delayed on CBS Television, resulting in radio listeners often hearing the show on those stations ahead of the television broadcast.
 An audio version of each broadcast without advertising began to be distributed via podcast and the iTunes Store, starting with the broadcast on September 23, 2007.
 Video from 60 Minutes (including full episodes) is also made available for streaming several hours after the program's initial broadcast on CBSNews.com and Paramount+.

 Format

 60 Minutes normally has three long-form news stories without superimposed graphics.
 There is a commercial break between two stories.
-Each story is introduced from a set with a backdrop resembling pages from a magazine story on the same topic.
+Each story is introduced from a set featuring a large screen displaying a graphic designed to resemble a magazine story on the topic.
 The program undertakes its own investigations and follows up on investigations instigated by national newspapers and other sources.
 Unlike its competitor 20/20, as well as traditional local and national news programs, the 60 Minutes journalists never share the screen with (or speak to) other 60 Minutes journalists on camera at any time.
-This creates a strong psychological sense of intimacy between the journalist and the television viewer.
+This creates a strong psychological sense of intimacy between the journalist and television viewers.